Mohanavadivel-git/caasworkshop/lesson1.1.md

 CaaS is Ford's container as a service offering.
 It is an app hosting platform.

-At Ford, we currently use RedHat's OpenShift Container Platform to provide CaaS.
-We could have selected a different product, so we will use the generic term CaaS to refer to the service offering.
+At Ford, we currently use RedHat's OpenShift Container Platform to provide CaaS although there are many other products in the market that could also provide a similar capability.
+For this reason, we will use the generic term CaaS to refer to the service offering.

 To use CaaS, as an app team, you have responsibility for building your app and building an associated app container image.
 Then you take that app container image and upload it to the CaaS platform.
 From there CaaS will run your app container, and in doing so, run your app.